Drink Less to Support Weight Loss Goals

 Weekly drink limits for cutting alcohol calories

 What weekly drink limit helps cut alcohol calories for weight loss?
 U.S. moderate drinking guidance defines moderate intake as up to 1 drink per day for women and up to 2 drinks per day for men, but weight-loss goals may call for less than that.
-That moderate-drinking benchmark is also reflected in CDC guidance on alcohol use: source.
+That moderate-drinking benchmark is also reflected in CDC guidance on alcohol use: CDC alcohol data.

 A practical target should fit your actual week, not an ideal version of it.
 Examples include drink-free Monday through Thursday, a two-drink cap at social events, or replacing creamy cocktails with a measured spirit and soda water.
 Someone who drinks wine while cooking may need a different plan than someone who only drinks at Saturday dinner.